Chr1st0f/docker-projects/README.md

     The role os this repository is to store docker projects to obtain my DCA ( Docker Certified Associate )

-    It is juste internal projects.
+    It is just for internal purposes.